jemik/RE-Challange/README.md

 ```

-Your team member managed to dump process memory of a suspicious binary running on one of the servers.
+Your team member managed to dump process memory of a suspicious binary running on an endpoint that looks to be patient Zer0.
-So, based on what you already know you start to analyze the memory.
+So, based on what you already know, you start to analyze the memory.

 Is this FluffyPenguins?